MGabr/evaluate-glint-word2vec/README.md

 ``train_word2vec.py`` can then be used to train a Glint or standard Spark ML model and ``evaluate_word2vec.py`` to evaluate and visualize word analogies using a model.

+In most cases you will want to remove stop words before training a model to avoid exploding gradients.
+This can be done with the ``--stop-word-lang`` and ``--stop-word-file`` options.

 ### Example

 An example for evaluating Glint Word2Vec with default settings (150 partitions, 5 parameter servers)